Feel free to contact me by email, or schedule a Zoom or in-person appointment.

 Mendeley is another popular citation manager, which is also free.
 If someone in your group is already using Mendeley, you might choose to use that one instead.
 Get started with Mendeley.

 No citation manager is 100% accurate.
 Once you are finished your work, you will need to edit the citations and/or references.
 However, the Word plug-in automatically refreshes the citations as you go, undoing any direct edits you will have made.
-In order to fix your citations, a) edit the citation information directly in your citation manager, so that it imports correctly; and b) only once you are completely finished and ready to finalize your citations, open the Zotero menu and select Unlink citations.
-Now you can edit your references.
-Instructions on how to do this in Mendeley are here under ‘Removing Mendeley Field Codes.’
+In order to fix your citations, first edit any incorrect information directly in your citation manager, so that it imports correctly.
+Then once you are completely finished and ready to finalize your citations, you can disable automatic refreshing.
+If you're using Zotero, click on the Zotero menu in Word and select Unlink citations.
+If you are using Mendeley, select all text in your document (Control + A or Command + A) and then right click, and choose Remove Content Control.
+Now your citations and references are unlinked from the software and can be edited.

 To check your citations against APA 7th edition rules, check: APA Style and Grammar Guidelines from the APA; Purdue OWL APA Formatting and Style Guide; or the UM Libraries APA Handout.